-The Head Office considers a financial asset to be in default when the borrower is unlikely to pay its credit obligations to the Head Office in full, without recourse by the Head Office to actions such as liquidating collateral; or the borrower is past due more than 90 days on any credit obligation to the Head Office.
+The Head Office considers a financial asset to be in default when the borrower is unlikely to pay its credit obligations in full, without recourse by the Head Office to actions such as liquidating collateral; or the borrower is past due more than 90 days on any credit obligation.
 In assessing whether a borrower is in default, the Head Office considers both qualitative factors such as breaches of covenants and quantitative factors such as overdue status and non-payment on another obligation of the same issuer to the Head Office.

-The Head Office considers a financial asset to be cured, and accordingly reclassified from stage 3 to stage 2 when none of the default criteria have been present for a period of at least 12 consecutive months.
-The financial asset is then transferred from stage 2 to stage 1 after a cure period of a further six months.
+The Head Office considers a financial asset to be cured, and accordingly reclassified from stage 3 to stage 2 when